UTEP-CS-1/website/staging_labs/1/spec.md

 3. A hypothetical cost of a vinyl copy, which must cost a few dollars and a non-zero amount of cents.
 4. Your overall tier rating for the artist's songs in general.
 A tier rating is one of the following: `S`, `A`, `B`, `C`, `D`, or `F`.

-Add a comment above each variable declaration line, briefly justifying why you chose that variable type.
+Add a comment above each of the 4 lines where you initialized a variable, briefly justifying why you chose that variable type.
 Comments are denoted by starting a line with `//`.

 Replace the `"FIXME"` in the print statements to use the variables.